sfigg/commercialization-public/manufacture/iot/iot-core-image-wizard.md

 ## November 2018 Preview release notes

 - Only supports creating a new workspace.
-Open/edit a workspace in a future release.
+Cannot open/edit a workspace.
+Use the [Powershell Commands](iot-core-adk-addons-command-line-options.md) to open/edit a workspace.
 - Just debug configurations of image builds

 ## Related topics